 We rate Windows 10 and Windows 8.1 in a number of key categories for professional users

 Windows 10 is almost five years old at this point, and although many users initially resisted the change, it's proved to be one of Microsoft's most successful operating systems.
 As always though, there are some die-hard fans of previous operating systems who have yet to make the jump.

 Windows 10 vs Windows 8.1: Boot time

-We've found no apparent difference in boot times between the two OS, at least not on the two computers we used for this test: a Lenovo ThinkPad X1 Carbon and a Microsoft Surface Pro.
-Both laptops booted to the login screen in eight seconds, under both Windows 8.1 and Windows 10; with only fractions of a second's difference between the boot times of the two systems on either machine.
+There doesn’t seem to be any real difference in the boot times between these two operating systems.
+This is at least true for the two devices we conducted tests with; the Lenovo ThinkPad X1 Carbon and Microsoft Surface Pro.
+Both devices loaded the login screen in exactly eight seconds with both Windows 10 and Windows 8.1, with only milliseconds between boot times on either machine.